 - Place strap around the right arch, leg straight.
 Keep tension in the strap, and lift the leg.

 - Make small circles, then progress to making larger circles, moving slowly.

 - Bend the knee, if needed, when moving across the front of the body.
 The back can come off the floor slightly for comfort.

 - Reverse direction; switch sides.

 - Begin seated, legs fully extended.

-- Lean back with good posture, and lift R leg, keeping it fairly straight while anchoring left leg.
+- Lean back with good posture, and lift the right leg, keeping it fairly straight while anchoring the left leg.

 - Drive heel to ceiling, butt to ground.

-- Lie down, and pull R leg toward chest, pressing R foot into strap and keeping L leg anchored.
+- Lie down, and pull the right leg toward your chest, pressing the right foot into the strap and keeping the left leg anchored.

-- To enhance stretch, engage quadriceps, or externally and internally rotate R leg from hip.
+- To enhance the stretch, engage the quadriceps, or externally and internally rotate the right leg from the hip.

 - Switch sides.

 About the Author